taranis-ai/story-clustering/README.md

 # Story Clustering

-This code takes newsitems in the format as provided by [Taranis-NG](https://github) and clusters them into Stories.
+This code takes newsitems in the format as provided by [Taranis AI](https://github.com/taranis-ai/taranis-ai) and clusters them into Stories.

 # Description and Use